bucs110FALL22/final-project-ryan-keira/README.md

 - **Initial Concept**
   - << A wireframe or drawing of the user interface concept along with a short description of the interface.
 You should have one for each screen in your program.
 For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components.
   -
-  - The first screen will be of the table, the puck in the middle, and the two strikers on their respective ends/ >>
+  1- The first screen will be of the table, the puck in the middle, and the two strikers on their respective ends 2-Game in action where the discs (controlled by the two players) are moving

 - **Final GUI**